Farmhouse Fest specializes in the funky, the fruity, the estery, the tart, the dry, and the sour. Here are this year’s participating vendors.

 There isn't much.
 We would really prefer that you take public transit anyway.
 If you take a Car2Go or Evo in, please ensure you park in an approved zone as parking at UBC is somewhat complicated for these two services, and you will be towed if you park outside of an approved zone.

 This is a licensed 19+ event.
 The farm offers limited space which we'd prefer to maximize for attendees, and animals aren't permitted on the farm.
-So unfortunately, no.
+So unfortunately, no to both kids and dogs.

 Yes.
 Your wristband allows you to come and go from the Fest as you please.
 But it must be on your wrist to get back in.
 And we’d hope this goes without saying, but you are not allowed to enter or exit the venue with open alcohol.